 DKK 1-2.5 million for female scientists within the technical and natural sciences wishing to pursue a university career.
 A stay abroad is required.
 Applicants must be recommended by their university.
 The programme is announced once a year from 2019-2023.
-Next application deadline in May 2021.

 The excellent, distinctive and long-lasting contribution

 Villum Kann Rasmussen's annual award is presented to an excellent researcher in recognition of a particularly valuable contribution to fields of science and technology in Denmark.
 The annual award grant is DKK 5 million.
 Applications are not accepted.

 Researcher mobility and recruitment